29 accredited programs. Compare programs, get details, and request info.

 This program equips students with essential EMT skills through a 10-week 'Learn and Earn' course, combining real-life emergency experience with classroom instruction.
 Participants receive an hourly wage during training, and tuition costs are covered.
 Graduates are prepared for the National Registry examination, paving the way for a promising EMS career at locations throughout various communities.

-Common questions about EMT training in Tennessee
+About EMT training in Tennessee.

-The average cost for EMT training in Tennessee is approximately $2,770.
-Program tuition ranges from $1,871 to $3,880.05 depending on the training organization and program format.
+The average cost for EMT training in Tennessee is approximately $2,509.
+Program tuition ranges from $1,200 to $3,880.05 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.

-All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).NREMT accreditation ensures that programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.
+All EMT programs listed on FirstRespondersHub meet accreditation standards set by the National Registry of Emergency Medical Technicians (NREMT).
+NREMT accreditation ensures programs meet national standards for curriculum, instruction, and student outcomes, making graduates eligible for certification exams and employment as Emergency Medical Technicians.

 EMT training in Tennessee combines classroom instruction with hands-on practical experience.
 Programs cover an emergency medical technician (emt) is a frontline responder trained to provide basic emergency care, including cpr, bleeding control, airway management, and patient assessment. emts are vital in stabilizing patients and transporting them to medical facilities.
 You'll learn through lectures, skills labs, and clinical rotations before taking the NREMT certification exam.
 Most programs also include CPR certification and prepare you for immediate entry into the workforce upon graduation.